WainingForests/ZMK-Trackpad-SR/README.md

 ## ZMK Version

-This repository is pinned to **ZMK v0.3** as the TPS65/IQS5xx driver has not been updated for newer versions.
+This repository uses **ZMK v0.3**.
+The zmk-driver-azoteq-iqs5xx was created August 9, 2025, targeting v0.3 (released August 1, 2025).
+ZMK main branch has breaking changes from Zephyr 4.1 update (December 2025) that break the driver.

 ## Building

 The firmware is built automatically via GitHub Actions when you push to this repository.
-The workflow file uses ZMK v0.3.
+The workflow uses ZMK v0.3.

 To build locally:
 ```bash